-- 1.1 As a local planning authority, the Authority is required to produce a Monitoring Report each year which should contain details of: - the timetable and progress of the documents set out in the Authority's Local Development Scheme; - the number of completed dwellings and affordable dwellings; and - the Authority's co-operation with other local planning authorities or relevant bodies during the monitoring period (known as the 'duty to co-operate') - 1.2 The 2021 Annual Monitoring Report (AMR) is attached at Annex 1 and covers the period from 1 April 2020 to 31 March 2021.
-Several important areas of monitoring information only become available some time after the annual reporting period ends in April each year, hence the timing of the production of this report.
-The AMR assesses the effectiveness of the planning policies in the adopted Local Plan and provides important evidence to feed into the future review of the local planning policies for the National Park.
+- 1.1 As a local planning authority, the Authority is required to produce a Monitoring Report each year which should contain details of: - the timetable and progress of the documents set out in the Authority's Local Development Scheme; - the number of completed dwellings and affordable dwellings; and - the Authority's co-operation with other local planning authorities or relevant bodies during the monitoring period (known as the 'duty to co-operate') - 1.2 The 2023 Annual Monitoring Report (AMR) is attached at Annex 1 and covers the period from 1 April 2022 to 31 March 2023.
+Several important areas of monitoring information are produced by external organisations and only become available some time after the annual reporting period ends in April each year, hence the timing of the production of this report.
+The AMR assesses the effectiveness of the planning policies in the adopted National Park Local Plan (2019) and provides important evidence to feed into the future review of the local planning policies for the National Park.